Every month you save 20% of your paycheck and decide to deposit your hard earned savings into your local bank account.

 Eligibility & Contributions

 If you are a Canadian resident and over 18 years old, you are eligible to open a TFSA, deposit money and hopefully watch your money grow.
 In 2009, when the Canadian government introduced TFSA, the contribution limit was set to C$5,000.
-In 2020, this contribution limit has been increased to C$6,000 per year while the lifetime limit is set to C$69,500.
+The contribution limit for 2024 is $7000.

 If you believe you missed the train, let me point out the biggest advantage of TFSA contributions – if you didn’t make contributions in any of the previous years, this amount will only be rolled over the next year, thereby increasing your overall contribution limit.